mmguero/montag/README.md

 * Only whole words are matched and censored.
 In other words, if the word `frick` is in your list of profanity, `Frick you!` will be censored, but `Absofrickenlutely` will not.
 As such if you wish to catch all of the variations of the word `frick`, you'd have to list them individually in your `swears.txt` word list.
 * Having phrases (eg., multiple space-separated words) in your `swears.txt` word list won't do you any good.
 * Montag can't tell the difference between different meanings of the same word.
 For example, if the word `ass` is in your list, both "And he said unto his sons, Saddle me the ass.
-So they saddled him the ass: and he rode thereon" (from the KJV of the Bible) and "Then the high king carefully turned the golden screw.
+So they saddled him the ass: and he rode thereon" (from the KJV of *The Bible*) and "Then the high king carefully turned the golden screw.
 Once: Nothing.
 Twice: Nothing.
-Then he turned it the third time, and the boy’s ass fell off" (from Patrick Rothfuss' "The Wise Man's Fear") will be censored.
+Then he turned it the third time, and the boy’s ass fell off" (from Patrick Rothfuss' *The Wise Man's Fear*) will be censored.

 ## Contributing